jwbuurlage/category-theory-programmers/doc/10_comonads.md

 Note that the expressive power gained by working with infinite lists of infinite lists is brought to us by the laziness of Haskell.

-This example immediately suggests a way of looking at (this specific class of) comonads, namely as a container of values with one _distinguished_ value (the one reurned by extract), and a duplicate function that can be used to _shift the focus_ (that is to say, change the distinguished value).
+This example immediately suggests a way of looking at (this specific class of) comonads, namely as a container of values with one _distinguished_ value (the one reurned by extract), and a duplicate function that can be used to _shift the focus_ (that is to say, change which value is distinguished).

 **Store**